 Around the same time, inverted somersaulting tricks off bigger jumps were becoming prominent among skiers.
 By 1972, "aerial acrobatics" competitions began attracting skiers from all over.

-With the FIS recognizing it as an official sport in 1979, freestyle skiing became more regimented over time.
+With FIS (the International Ski Federation) recognizing it as an official sport in 1979, freestyle skiing became more regimented over time.
 In mogul competitions, rather than flashy maneuvers, focus was placed on being able to ski down the course in a controlled, precise manor.
 In aerial contests, the jumps became bigger, and the maneuvers that skiers could attempt became stricter.

-Freestyle skiing made its first Olympic appearance as a demonstration sport at the 1988 Calgary Winter Games.
-Aerials, moguls and ski ballet, also known as acro-skiing, were all unofficially contested, but were viewed more as an entertaining curiosity than a sport.
-Moguls was the first freestyle skiing discipline to officially join the Olympic program when it made its debut as a medal sport at the 1992 Albertville Olympics.
-Aerials and ballet remained demonstration sports until the Lillehammer Games in 1994, when aerials was officially added and ballet was dropped.
+Freestyle skiing made its first Olympic appearance as a demonstration sport at the 1988 Calgary Winter Games and featured three disciplines: aerials, moguls and ski ballet.
+Moguls was the first freestyle skiing discipline to officially join the Olympic program when it debuted as a medal sport at the 1992 Albertville Olympics.
+Aerials and ballet remained demonstration events until the Lillehammer Games in 1994, when aerials officially was added and ballet was dropped.

 The 1990s also saw rise to a new revolution in the sport: the birth of "freeskiing."